Sheets Import — Bulk creative generation from Google Sheets

 Creative name — what the generated creative will be called in your campaign

-Step 2 — Add a Feed Connection
+Step 2 — Add a Data Connection

 Open the campaign where your Creative Masters are set up.